 The best way is to watch together on the couch, or at screenings of new movies in the cinema or at events like the Surf Film Night.

 Swimming & Surf Training

 The best thing you can do is to keep yourself fit throughout the winter and not have fitness gaps that you will feel and regret during your first surfing holiday of the year – before you reach the level of the previous year, your holiday is over.
 Go swimming to maintain mobility and strength in shoulders, chest and back.
 Find a surf training in your city and train the agility and strength you need for surfing.
 Such offers exists in many German cities by now.
 The great thing about it – you meet new, potential surf buddies and you can exchange experiences.

 For that special kick – grab your board, your wetsuit and go on a paddle round on the nearest lake or river.

-But the classic is and remains: dry pop-ups.
+But the classic is and remains gold forever: dry pop-ups.
 Every day.
+Every.Day.

 The Balance Board

-The balance bard has experienced a renaissance recently.
+The balance board has experienced a renaissance recently.
 It is known from functional training and was made to strengthen the secondary muscles – the muscles that sit deeper and give stability.
+It was used as well to train balance, as balancing your body strengthens these types of mucscles well.
 And your core also benefits from this when surfing.
 Balance on the wave is essential for your progress and so there are many different suppliers on the market who produce special surf balance boards.
 With these boards you can imitate the movement of the wave even better and you get the feeling of surfing even more.